Is your Firestick not playing sound?

 Rename the Input to “DVD”

-Some users report that they fixed their Fire TV no audio issue by renaming the “Input” on their TV to “DVD”.
+Some users report that they fixed their Fire TV no audio issue by renaming the Input on their TV to “DVD”.
 Why?
-It seems that Firestick recognizes the port more easily if it’s named to “DVD”.
+It seems that Firestick recognizes the port more easily if it’s named is changed to “DVD”.
+We’re not sure why this solves Firestick not playing sound issues, but it seems to do the trick for some people.

 Buy a New Firestick